 By JJ Jones

-Long ago a new snare head of mine lost most of its coating only 45 minutes into a recording session— I vowed to find another brand.
-A drum shop employee suggested Aquarian, and the rest was history.
+A new snare head of mine once lost most of its coating only 45 minutes into a recording session— I vowed to find another brand.
+A drum shop employee suggested Aquarian drumheads, and the rest was history.
 I used their coated Studio-X series religiously for years because the coating never comes off (it gets smooth after awhile, but doesn’t come off the head).
 More recently I switched to their clear Performance IIs, wanting a thuddier, more ‘70s sound with less overtones.
 So, when I happened across a video last month of Eric Moore playing Aquarian’s new Reflector Series, I knew I had to give them a try, thinking they might be the next evolution in my sound.
 I wasn’t disappointed: with the Reflectors, my drums have never sounded better.

 Aquarian sent us a set of Reflectors: 10” 12” 14”, 14”, and 20”, along with a 20” Reflector Super Kick II, bass drum head.
 I tuned them using a method I learned from a recent online recording class by Matt Halpern and producer Adam “Nolly” Getgood, self-professed drum tone fanatic.
 The Reflector heads, combined with Nolly’s tuning method and my Gretsch Renown Walnut drums (rich, low-end projection, with 4 plies of walnut sandwiching 2 plies of maple), has been nothing short of awesome.
 For the first time ever, I’m using no dampening on my toms save for one Aquarian t-TAB tone modifier on the bottom head of the floor tom (more on t-TABs below).
 So, I’m getting the full sing of the drums but with virtually no unwanted overtones.